Vang-n/data-science-final/tennis_background_knowledge.md

 **Down the T** — on a serve, a ball aimed at the center line of the service box.
 This is called "the T" because of the shape the center and service lines form.

+**Unforced Errors** - An unforced error is a mistake made by a player during a rally that is not primarily caused by an especially difficult shot from the opponent.
+These errors are important because they can reveal patterns in consistency, shot selection, and risk-taking throughout a match.

 **Volley** — a type of stroke hit before the ball bounces, typically when a player has moved up to the net.

 **Drop shot** — a type of stroke hit shot designed to land just over the net and bounce very short, forcing the opponent to sprint forward.